On towers of Isogeny graphs with full level structure: Abstract

 \section{Abstract}

-Let $p,q,l$ be three distinct prime numbers and let $N$ be a positive integer coprime to $pql$.
-For an integer $n\ge 0$, we define the directed graph $X_l^q(p^nN)$ whose vertices are given by isomorphism classes of elliptic curves over a finite field of characteristic $q$ equipped with a level $p^nN$ structure.
-The edges of $X_l^q(p^nN)$ are given by $l$-isogenies.
-We are interested in when the connected components of $X_l^q(p^nN)$ give rise to a tower of Galois covers as $n$ varies.
-We show that only in the supersingular case we do get a tower of Galois covers.
-We also study similar towers of isogeny graphs given by oriented supersingular curves, as introduced by Col\`o-Kohel, enhanced with a level structure.
+Let $p$ and $l$ be distinct prime numbers, let $q$ be a power of a prime number $r$ that is distinct from $p$ and $l$, and let $M$ be a positive integer coprime to $ql$.
+We define the directed graph $X_l^q(M)$ whose vertices are given by isomorphism classes of elliptic curves over the finite field of $q$ elements equipped with a level $M$ structure.
+The edges of $X_l^q(M)$ are given by $l$-isogenies.
+Fix a positive integer $N$ and write $M=p^nN$.
+We are interested in when the connected components of $X_l^q(p^nN)$ give rise to a tower of Galois coverings as $n$ varies.
+We show that only in the supersingular case we do get a tower of Galois coverings.
+We also study similar towers of isogeny graphs given by oriented supersingular curves, as introduced by Col\`o--Kohel, enhanced with a level structure.